“Not only can the human’s being not be understood without madness,

 “I will always lean my heart as close to your soul as I can.”
 Hafez

 My practice is informed by 13 years of training in Somatic Psychoeducation, also known as Perceptual Psychoeducation and the Danis Bois Method <danis-bois.fr> & <cerap.org>.
 Created in France in the early 1980s by osteopath and physiotherapist Dr. Danis Bois, Somatic Psychoeducation is a fascia-focused practice whose roots originate in the osteopathic tradition.
 As the practitioner’s empathetic hands perceive and slowly follow an autonomous ‘inner movement’ – a vital life force permeating all tissue matter – they guide individuals through the perceptual experience of sensing this ‘inner movement’ themselves.
-The process of sensing this curious phenomena solicits the experience of ‘appearing to’ or ‘sensing’ one’s self at a profound tissue level.
+The process of sensing this curious phenomena solicits the experience of ‘appearing to’ or ‘sensing’ one’s self at a profound existential and tissue level.
 Such perceptual entrainment brings sharp awareness of the enlivened intelligence inherent to physical matter; it awakens individuals to their embodied potentiality, thus supporting or accelerating personal inquiry processes.

-I’m a certified Somatic Experiencing® Practitioner (SEP) and my current work is deeply informed by intensive training in Kathy Kain’s touch practice <somaticpractice.net>.
-This is a trauma-focused practice, inspired by SE®, that uses attuned touch to sense an individual’s immediate capacities for physiological and behavioral regulation.
+I’m a certified Somatic Experiencing® Practitioner (SEP) and my current work is deeply informed by intensive training and assisting in Kathy Kain’s touch practice <somaticpractice.net>.
+This is a trauma-focused practice that uses attuned touch to sense an individual’s immediate capacities for physiological and behavioral regulation.
 The intention is to explore the unique pathways through which each individual is available to the cultivation of internal experiences of safety and thus capacity expansion and resilience.
 This approach is foregrounded by the idea that sustainable change and resiliency will not occur until some internal sense of safety is tangibly experienced.
 Kain’s approach taught me how to creatively apply the deeply refined touch sensitivity I developed in the Danis Bois Method to trauma-based cases.